nitrictech/docs/docs/reference/providers/custom/building-custom-provider.md

 > As protocol buffers can be compiled to any language, the deployment providers can be written in any language.

 The next step is filling in the deployment code.
 For Nitric's deployment provider implementation we use [Pulumi](https://www.pulumi.com/), however other tools like Terraform CDK and AWS CDK can be used.
-There is a provider currently built for AWS, GCP, and Azure which means theres plenty of examples and inspiration for when you build your own deployment provider.
+There is a provider currently built for AWS, GCP, and Azure which means there's plenty of examples and inspiration for when you build your own deployment provider.
 The following example is using Pulumi to deploy an S3 bucket.

 ```go
 for _, res := range request.Spec.Resources {